voidxlks/voidxlks/README.md

 ## 🧠 About Me
-I build random (but cool) stuff in the void.
+I build random (but cool) stuff On GitHub.
 I'm currently learning JavaScript with AI and working with Flask.
-Still new, still learning — but evolving fast.

 ---